-Administrators and subsystem administrators can remove a user from a subsystem.
+Administrators, users with the Administer Security permission, and subsystem administrators can remove a user from a subsystem.
 This can be done from either the user record or the subsystem record.

-- From the subsystem record, on the General tab, select one or more users in the Assigned Users section and then click the Remove X button. - From the user record, on the General tab, select one or more subsystems in the Assigned Subsystems section and then click the Remove > button.
+- From the subsystem record, on the General tab, select one or more users in the Assigned Users section and then click the Remove × button. - From the user record, on the General tab, select one or more subsystems in the Assigned Subsystems section and then click the Remove X button.

 If a non-admin user is removed from all subsystems, then that user will no longer be able to log into Axiom Software.
-The user must be assigned to a subsystem or granted administer-level permissions before they are able to log in again.
+The user must be assigned to a subsystem or granted administrator-level permissions before they are able to log in again.